senecajs/senecajs.org/src/pages/api/index.md

   result is provided by the `action` handler then it will be passed as the second argument.

 The act method is used to fire actions defined using `add`.
-It is composed of input pattern and a callback.
-When pattern is matched against an action, that action is performed and the result is provided in the callback.
+It is composed of an input pattern and a callback.
+When a pattern is matched against an action, that action is performed and the result is provided in the callback.

 ___Example: Simple___